vramirez1/gae_exercise/README.md

 3. Optimize the use of the SDK
 	1. Add parameters to the dev appserver at launch to use a specific datastore and blobstore
 *Tip: check the way to do it for your OS version of the SDK.
 This way you ensure consistency of your test data between tests*
-4. Set the handlers on track for the next exercises
+4. Prepare your app for the next exercises
-	1. Modify the "/" handler to accept an "email" parameter
+	1. Modify the current "/" handling to become "/register"
-	2. Get the "email" parameter and check if a user in the datastore that goes by that email.
-If there's one, pass the user to the templates/form.html
-*Tip: in the case of a parameter passed through RequestHandler, when it isn't actually passed, the variable isn't = None, it is an empty string ''*
-	3. Modify the templates/form.html to only display the form if the user parameter isn't passed to it, else display the user data
+_Modify app.yaml so the handler for "/", which uses main.py becomes instead "/register.*"
+Modify the WSGIapplication in main.py to change "/" to "/register and "/main" to "/registered_
+	2. Add a handler for "/.\*" that uses routes.py as script
+*routes.py imports the proile module, whose handler profile.ProileHandler accepts an email parameter in its GET method, then looks or a  user registered in the datastore with the email
+You may have to use your /register route to register new users with email to your datastore if you didn't do so earlier during the exercises*
 	4. Try to access your app adding as parameter the email of a user you previously set, e.g. [http://localhost:8080/?email=thomas.alcala@gmail.com](http://localhost:8080/?email=thomas.alcala@gmail.com)
-*Tip: Use the [%if %] condition in the template
-If you don't have any user set, please go through the user creation steps as set before*
-	5. Modify the templates/form.html to display the user information if a valid email is passed to it as a GET parameter
 5. Use the blobstore
+_Take your time to check what routes.py does, what template it uses, and what does the proffile module do_
-	1. Add a blobkey property to the user model to store the future key of the blob we'll use as "profile picture"
+	1. Add a blobkey property called "picture" to the User model to store the future key of the blob that will be used as "profile picture"
 6. Try the user service
 7. Set cron jobs
 8. Set asynchronous tasks